Archan6el/NSA-Codebreaker-2025-Writeup/Task1.md

 exit
 ```

-As we can see from the first few commands, the bad actor downloads and extracts a payload from `get.sh` and installs three malicious files, `c`, `a`, and `b`.
+As we can see from the first few commands, the bad actor downloads and extracts a payload at `http://127.0.0.1:10000/a/get.sh` and installs three malicious files, `c`, `a`, and `b`.

 ```
 cd /tmp